Hugh Massingberd: Career

 After leaving school at Harrow, Massingberd discarded initial plans to attend the University of Cambridge, instead choosing to work as a law clerk.
 He then moved to an assistantship at Burke's Peerage, the historic chronicler of the nobility and landed gentry of the British Isles.
 He was chief editor of Burke's Peerage from 1971 to 1983.
 Massingberd then worked as a freelance columnist for The Spectator and The Field until taking up a position with The Daily Telegraph in 1986.

 As obituaries editor at The Daily Telegraph, Massingberd entirely altered the reverential but otherwise factual style of the obituary.
 He replaced the traditional tone of respect with one of adroitly subtle humour, and quickly drew readership.
 The New York Times reported that "cataclysmic understatement and carefully coded euphemism were the stylistic hallmarks of his page."
 He said his inspiration was Roy Dotrice's performance in 1969 in Brief Lives in the West End in which Dotrice, after reading out a "dull, formulaic entry about a barrister, shut the book with a 'Pshaw' and turned to the audience to say" 'He got more by his prick than his practice'."
 Massingberd said that he resolved then "to dedicate myself to chronicling what people were really like through informal anecdote, description and character sketch".
 He felt it was possible to give a true assessment of the subject and to present "a sympathetic acceptance, even celebration, of someone's foibles and faults".

 Massingberd famously referred to the 6th Earl of Carnarvon, a deceased man with a habit of indecent exposure, as "an uncompromisingly direct ladies' man."
 He termed the late maverick Dead Sea Scrolls academician John Allegro, who later argued for Judeo-Christian cultism regarding mushrooms and sexual intercourse, the "Liberace of biblical scholarship."

 Massingberd's sphere of influence was large.
 Following his editorship tenure, obituaries in not only The Daily Telegraph but in many other British publications, such as The Times of London, took on the dryly impish character for which his writings had become famous.

-He wrote over 30 books, many of them on the British aristocracy and the great houses of England, Scotland and Ireland, reviewed books for The Spectator, Country Life and the Telegraph, and also wrote a play based on the diaries of James Lees-Milne.
+He wrote more than 30 books, some of which he collaborated with Christopher Simon Sykes, many of them on the British aristocracy and the great houses of England, Scotland and Ireland.
+He reviewed books for The Spectator, Country Life and the Telegraph, and also wrote a play based on the diaries of James Lees-Milne.

 A severe heart attack in 1994 forced Massingberd to undergo quadruple bypass surgery.
 During his recovery period, he wrote as The Daily Telegraph's television critic, but resigned in 1996.
 After his resignation, Massingberd continued to write, authoring book reviews for The Daily Telegraph as well as several theatrical works.
 When one of his theatre pieces, Love and Art, was produced at the Wallace Collection in 2005, Massingberd played one of the roles on stage.